-Derwent Pencil Museum, the home of the first pencil, and the Cumberland Pencil Company, manufacturers of Derwent pencil perfection since 1832.
-They have been manufacturing pencils in the Lake District for over 150 years; and that experience is packed into every single pencil and art tool.
+Derwent Pencil Museum, the home of the first pencil and the Cumberland Pencil Company, manufacturers of Derwent ‘pencil-perfection’ since 1832.
+The team have been manufacturing pencils in the Lake District for over 150 years; packing years of experience and expertise into every product produced.

-Located in Keswick, the home of the first pencil, visitors enter the museum through a replica of the Seathwaite mine where graphite was first discovered in the 1550’s.
-Through words, pictures and carefully restored machinery you can trace the history of pencil making and see how they make Derwent Fine Art pencils today.
-You can also discover their secret WW2 pencils with hidden maps; one of the largest colour pencils in the world measuring almost 8 meters!
-The Queen’s diamond jubilee pencil; miniature pencil sculptures and much more!
+Visitors enter the museum through a replica of the Seathwaite mine, where graphite was first discovered in the 1550s.
+Through words, pictures, and carefully restored machinery, you can trace the history of pencil-making, and see how they continue to make Derwent Fine Art pencils today.
+You can also discover their secret WW2 pencils with hidden maps, and see one of the largest colour pencils in the world measuring almost 8 meters!

 Other facilities include: